 Hospitality Support: The South Coast

-Platinum’s Joanne Kernan, regional assistant team manager, is now the Burnt Chef Chief Ambassador for the South Coast.
-It’s a perfect fit for Jo, who has seen how poor management and stigma have affected the chefs she now works with after years in the hospitality industry.
+Platinum’s Joanne Kernan, Regional Assistant Team Manager, is now the Burnt Chef Chief Ambassador for the South Coast.
+It’s a perfect fit for Jo, who has witnessed firsthand how poor management and stigma have affected the chefs she now works with, having spent years in the hospitality industry.

 In her own words, Jo shares her personal experiences with mental health in hospitality and explains why she is proud to be a spokesperson for an organisation that is having a positive impact on the industry she loves.